 Be patient – It helps to think of a consistent skincare routine as an exercise routine.
 When you first begin exercising, results do not come right away but If you stick with it, you will notice undeniable results over time.
-Too often we buy the latest in skin care products and only use it a few times before giving up on it – I have been that soldier.
+Too often we buy the latest in skin care products and only use them a few times before giving up on them – I have been that soldier.
 We buy into the lure of miracle formulas and seek instant results, which inevitably leads to disappointment.

 Identify your skin type – This is a really important step and is the first part of putting together a great skincare routine.
 Many people misdiagnose themselves as having a completely wrong skin type and then end up buying products that they don’t need or that may actually be damaging to their skin.
-Using the wrong product can result in aggravation, dryness or even breakouts.
+Using the wrong product can result in aggravation, dryness, or even breakouts.
 Knowing what skin type you have will reduce the odds of this, significantly.
 Plus, once you crack this code it becomes easier to navigate your skincare altogether as you will have a better understanding of which product formulations to use.

-Determine your skin concern – You might just have one concern or perhaps a combination such as wrinkles, uneven skin tone, very dry skin, sun damage, acne and so on.
-Whatever the concerns you have will determine the additional treatment products you may need to use alongside your core products (Cleanser, toner, exfoliant, moisturiser and sunscreen).
+Determine your skin concern – You might just have one concern or perhaps a combination such as wrinkles, uneven skin tone, very dry skin, sun damage, acne, and so on.
+Whatever concerns you have will determine the additional treatment products you may need to use alongside your core products (Cleanser, toner, exfoliant, moisturizer, and sunscreen).
 Balancing the core products you need for your skin type with the treatment products you need for your skin concerns will enable you to create the best skincare routine for you.

 Eat Water – As we know water is also very important for our skin but in fact, eating water is even better.
 According to the world-renowned dermatologist Dr. Murad “When we eat more water-rich foods, we absorb water more slowly because it is trapped in the structure of these foods.
 That slow absorption means that water in food stays in our bodies longer, with a multitude of additional benefits” Make sure to stock up on cucumbers!